ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ## Conclusion

 This demonstration included seeding and migrations to handle a growing postgres database.
-We went from no database, to an empty one, to a seeded one, using a makefile workflow.
-Running the API still uses docker-compose and live reload (like in Part 1).
-But now there's no makefile and we can opt-out of live reload and containerizing the API all together in development with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.
+We went from no database, to an empty one, to a seeded one, using a Docker-based workflow.
+Running the API in a container still uses live reload (like in Part 1).
+But now there's no makefile abstraction hiding the docker-compose commands.
+We also discovered we can opt-out of live reload and containerizing the API all together in development taking an idomatic Go approach with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.

-During testing, we programmatically created a temporary database.
-In the background, the test database leveraged the same seeding and migration functionality we saw earlier.
-This enables our tests to set things up before they run.
+While testing, we programmatically created a postgres container.
+In the background, our test database leveraged the same seeding and migration functionality we saw earlier.
+This enables the tests to set things up before they run.
+Since we used testcontainers-go any containers created are cleaned up afterwards.

 Lastly, we got a glimpse at what profiling a Go API looks like.
 Profiling shouldn't be a frequent task in your development workflow.
 Profile your Go applications when performance matters or when issues arise.

-In the [next post](ultimate-go-react-development-setup-with-docker-part4) I discuss the API implementation.
+_In the [next post](ultimate-go-react-development-setup-with-docker-part4) I discuss the API implementation._